 Russian Posters Read More

 Being very topical, posters absorbed and reflected the prevailing and changing art styles and fashions at a rapid pace and became part of the avant-garde art movement.
 Artists were drawn to the immediate impact of this media and were often given a free hand in the design of the image.
-Posters evoke the style of the era and very often survive as the best examples of art movements such as Art Nouveau, Art Deco and Russian Constructivism.
+Posters evoke the style of the era and very often survive as the best examples of art movements such as Art Nouveau, Art Deco and Russian Constructivism (for example, Battleship Potemkin by the Stenberg Brothers is considered to be one of the greatest movie posters of all time).
 Please follow this link to read more about Original Poster Styles.

 Collecting Original Vintage Posters